 A similar community feel can be created on various social media sites, so experiment to see which one works best for you and your audience.

 Everyone consumes information differently.
 They might prefer to read a paper piece.
 Some people want to get push notifications straight to their phone.
 Others rely on email.
 Still others choose social media to keep them in the know.

-You can address this group of social media news-seekers with your social media accounts and even gain more followers, because using your accounts to post well-organized, enticing, and timely information can lead to a higher follower count.
+You can address this group of news-seekers with your social media accounts and even gain more followers, because using your accounts to post well-organized, enticing, and timely information can lead to a higher follower count.